kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 field added in v2 must be able to round-trip to v1 and back, which means v1 might have to add an equivalent field or represent it as an annotation.

-**Rule #3: An API version in a given track may not be deprecated until a new API version at least as stable is released.**
+**Rule #3: An API version in a given track may not be deprecated in favor of a less stable API version.**

-GA API versions can replace GA API versions as well as beta and alpha API versions.
-Beta API versions *may not* replace GA API versions.
+  * GA API versions can replace beta and alpha API versions.
+  * Beta API versions can replace earlier beta and alpha API versions, but *may not* replace GA API versions.
+  * Alpha API versions can replace earlier alpha API versions, but *may not* replace GA or beta API versions.

 **Rule #4a: Other than the most recent API versions in each track, older API versions must be supported after their announced deprecation for a duration of